 The importance of adequate water supply and sanitation services as drivers for social and economic development, poverty reduction and public health is fully acknowledged in Rwanda’s flagship policy documents and political goals.

-RURA mandate in water sub-sector is to regulate the provision of water services in a way that promotes fair competition, sustainable and efficient use of water resources and to ensure that water service providers offer a good quality of service in regards to drinking water.
+RURA's mandate in this sector is to regulate the provision of water and sanitation services in a way that promotes fair competition, sustainable and efficient use of resources and to ensure that service providers offer a good quality of service.

 The authority ensures sound regulation of Water and Sanitation services in Rwanda by developing necessary regulatory tools, licensing service providers, monitor compliance by licensees with license terms and conditions through audits and inspections and report on the sector performance.